Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/Shell-installer-Tutorial.md

 <br/>And Choose the number corresponding to your Azure Media Service.
 This is where you will be asked for the principle secret
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step6.png)

-9. Or if you don’t have one, but you would like to install with LVA, it will create new azure media service principle for you.
+9. Or if you don’t have one, but you would like to install with LVA, please go ahead and create a [new account] and come back to continue the installer.
 <br/>And please copy the "SERVICE-PRINCIPLE-SECRET" information in the bottom
 <br/>You will need the secret information for later use
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step7.png)